dfeng/notes/buying the dip.md

 (A critical view of Deep Image Priors)

+What?

+Let's learn a function from a single point in some random space, to a single point in image space.

 What exactly is going on with Deep Image Priors?

 Here's what I think is going on: